redhat-developer/vscode-didact/demos/markdown/cli-basics.didact.md

-# The Command Line Interface (CLI)
+# The Command Line Interface (CLI) for Linux

 If you've written any kind of program on a computer, you've probably had to deal with a command line interface (CLI).
 Usually you interact with your computer's CLI in a terminal window, typing commands and examining the results.
-VSCode has a built-in terminal (also known as the integrated terminal) that we will use to explore the CLI a bit.
+VS Code has a built-in terminal (also known as the integrated terminal) that we will use to explore the CLI a bit.

-Let's open an integrated terminal in VSCode and see what we can do!
+Let's open an integrated terminal in VS Code and see what we can do!

 ## A Word about ▶️ and `^ execute` Links